 The Malampaya Project: The Big Picture

 The Malampaya Deep Water Gas-to-Power project is one of the largest and most significant industrial endeavors in Philippine history.
-A joint undertaking of the Philippine national government and the private sector, the project is spearheaded by the Philippine Department of Energy (DOE) developed and operated by Shell Philippines Exploration B.V.
-(SPEX) on behalf of joint venture partners Chevron Malampaya LLC and the PNOC Exploration Corporation.
+A joint undertaking of the Philippine national government and the private sector, the project is spearheaded by the Department of Energy (DOE), and developed and operated by Shell Philippines Exploration B.V.
+(SPEX) on behalf of joint venture partners Chevron Malampaya LLC and the Philippine National Oil Company-Exploration Corporation.

 Since it began commercial operations in 2001, the Malampaya project has produced cleaner-burning natural gas which supplies five power plants in Luzon, the country’s largest island, with a combined capacity of 3,200 megawatts.